openstack/ironic-inspector/CONTRIBUTING.rst

   internal driver state

-* :meth:`~FilterDriver.sync` called both periodically and when a node starts or finishes introspection to white or blacklist its ports MAC addresses in the driver
+* :meth:`~FilterDriver.sync` called both periodically and when a node starts or finishes introspection to allow or deny its ports MAC addresses in the driver

 * :meth:`~FilterDriver.tear_down_filter` called on service exit to reset the internal driver state